cheminfo/spectrum-generator/README.md

   from: 0, // default value: 0
   to: 1000, // default value: 1000
   nbPoints: 10001, // default value: 10001
+  factor: 3, // default value would covers 99.99% of the surface and depends on the shape
+  shape: {
+    kind: 'gaussian',
+  },
 });
 ```